 If thou goest slowly, it means

-Thou dost not yet know that
+Thou dost not yet know, what is

-There is a beginning and joy, the primordial, and
+The source and joy, the primordial, and

 Boy, with a whole-hearted sorrow